NeuralNetworkVerification/Marabou/README.md

 written to build/Debug.

 ### Python API
-Using Marabou through the Python interface requires Python 3.
 It may be useful to set up a Python virtual environment, see [here](https://docs.python.org/3/tutorial/venv.html) for more information.

+The python interface was tested only on versions >3.5 and >2.7.
+The build process preffers python3 but will work if there is only python 2.7 avilable.
+(To control the default change the DEFAULT_PYTHON_VERSION variable).
 The Python interface requires *pybind11* (which is automatically downloaded).
 To also build the python API on Linux or MacOS, run:
 ```